mukhtar-github/Complete-Node.js-Course/6-Asynchronous-JavaScript/Asynchronous-JavaScript.md

 }
 ```

 Now, this is a *Synchronous* function, here we don't have any *Asynchronous* code, we don't have a call to *setTimeout*, or anything that is *asynchronous*.
 Your job is to convert this function to an *asynchronous* function.
 And then call it inside the *getUser()* function.
-So once we have the *user* object, we need to get the *repositories*
+So once we have the *user* object, we need to get the *repositories*.

+So as an exercise, convert this function to an *asynchronous* function that takes two seconds to complete, and use a *callback* to get the result, the list of *repositories*.
+And finally display those *repositories* on the console.